-The CCAS Doctoral Student Handbook lays out requirements and best practices for PhD examinations in the Columbian College.
+The CCAS Graduate Student Handbook lays out requirements and best practices for PhD examinations in the Columbian College.

 The Defense Examination Committee consists of the Research Committee formed at the time of the proposal defense augmented by two examiners — one from within the Physics Department and one from the outside, as specified in Step 2 — and by the DGS, who chairs the actual defense proceedings.